LeptaSpace/zs/README.md

 # ZeroScript

+This an experiment.

+Imagine a language with almost no syntax, designed from scratch for tiny devices.

+We write:

+    sum (1 2 3)

+Or, we write

+    1 2 3 sum

+phrase:

+    ( function [ '(' phrase ')' ] | number | string ) ...

+compose:

+    function: ( phrase )

 This does not yet work, at all.

 Problem: I need a neutral language for the Guide.
 C is fine yet too much of a barrier to many people.